 Delays expected on Wood CR 3/21, Middle Ridge Road

 WOOD COUNTY, W.Va.
-(WTAP) - West Virginia Division of Highways (WVDOH) announces delays on Wood CR 3/21, Middle Ridge Road, on Tuesday, May 4, and Wednesday, May 5, according to Jared Evans, District Three Maintenance Engineer.
+(WTAP) - West Virginia Division of Highways (WVDOH) announces extended closure on Wood CR 3/21, Middle Ridge Road, through Thursday, May 6, 2021, according to Jared Evans, District Three Maintenance Engineer.

 Copyright 2021 WTAP.
 All rights reserved.